ah45/clj-ldap/README.md

 ## delete [connection dn] [connection dn options]

 Deletes the given entry in the connected ldap server.
-Optionally takes a map that can contain the entry :pre-read to indicate the attributes that should be read before deletion.
+Optionally takes a map that can contain the entry :pre-read to indicate the attributes that should be read before deletion and :delete-subtree which, when truthy, indicates that subordinate entries should also be deleted (defaults to false, raising an exception if they exist.)

      (ldap/delete conn "cn=dude,ou=people,dc=example,dc=com")

      (ldap/delete conn "cn=dude,ou=people,dc=example,dc=com"
                        {:pre-read #{"telephoneNumber"}})

+     (ldap/delete conn "cn=dude,ou=people,dc=example,dc=com"
+                       {:delete-subtree true})

 Throws a [LDAPException](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPException.html) if the object does not exist or an error occurs.